top of page

 • Onions, Garlic, Leeks: Contain inulin, supporting gut health.

-• Jerusalem Artichokes: Rich in inulin, a prebiotic fiber.
+• Jerusalem Artichokes: Rich in inulin, a prebiotic fibre.

 • Asparagus: Supports beneficial gut bacteria.